-The Pembina Valley Humane Society (PVHS) is grateful for the compassionate care, dependability and skills that our volunteers bring to the benefit of the animals in our care.
+The Pembina Valley Humane Society is grateful for the compassionate care, dependability and skills that our volunteers bring to the benefit of the animals in our care.
 Individuals from our community commit time, talents and donations to assist staff and support the animal programs that allow us to continue the important work that we do in animal welfare in the Pembina Valley.

 Our foster program is a unique way to directly help an animal.
-We rely a great deal on foster homes to support the number of animals and variety of conditions that occur.
+We rely a great deal on foster homes to support the number of animals and the variety of conditions that occur.

 Since puppies and kittens draw a lot of attention and interest, we typically do not place them into foster care, unless there is a special reason for doing so.

-The PVHS appreciates when foster homes donate supplies but we cannot require that foster homes do so.
+The PVHS appreciates when foster homes donate supplies but we don't require that foster homes do so.
 We always provide the food and other supplies can be provided where needed.
 Supplies are available at the shelter and arrangements can be made for pick up during the term.

 Foster animals remain available for adoption during their stay in a foster home and potential adopters may wish to meet the animal.
-Foster homes may be asked to accommodate the animal meeting potential adopters either in the foster home or by temporarily bringing the animal to the shelter.
+Foster homes may be asked to accommodate the animal by meeting potential adopters either in the foster home or by temporarily bringing the animal to the shelter.

 Many foster homes fall in love with their foster animal and wish to keep it.
-Foster families are given priority over other interested adopters and at any point during the 30 day term may adopt their foster animal as long as municipal by-laws are adhered to.
+Foster families are given priority over other interested adopters and at any point during the 30-day term may adopt their foster animal as long as municipal by-laws are adhered to.
 Regular adoption fees are applicable.